arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 As of December 2020, I got Gamepass Unlimited so there's too many to count :)

-(As of April 2020, I unsubscribed so I could diversify my hobbies a bit)
+(As of April 2021, I unsubscribed so I could diversify my hobbies a bit)

+  - Red Read Redemption 2
   - Dishonored 2
-  - Darksiders 2
   - Middle Earth: Shadow of War
-  - Everspace
-  - Fallout 4
   - Witcher 3

 ## Abandoned